Noemata/XamlBenchmark/README.md

 ## Notes

-Preliminary results show that WPF outperforms UWP and WinUI in release and debug builds.
-The gap between WPF and UWP is much narrower for a release build.
+Preliminary results show that UWP has the fastest XAML rendering layer.
+WPF has a very respectable showing.

-Yes, I was surprised by that.

-Unfortunately, WinUI is not yet in the running.
-It is extremely sluggish in comparison to WPF and UWP.
+WinUI has a 2x performance gap.
+It is sluggish in comparison to WPF and UWP.
 Presumably, WinUI still needs a lot of under the hood tuning.

 Microsoft has been boasting about how comparable WinUI is to UWP.
-Clearly, WinUI has a significant performance and feature gap when compared to UWP.
+WinUI needs to narrow the performance and feature gap when compared to UWP to gain wider adoption from existing UWP deveopers.

-The good news, the performance of WPF using .Net 3.x and 5.x has seen drastic improvements.
+WPF developers looking for a fresh look and the prospect of future feature gains may want to start looking at WinUI despite its performance deficit.